ToshioCP/Gtk4-tutorial/gfm/sec24.md

 ### Epilogue

 The epilogue is written in C language and copied to the parser implementation file.
-Generally, you can put anything into epilogue.
+Generally, you can put anything into the epilogue.
 In the case of turtle interpreter, the runtime routine and some other functions are in the epilogue.

-#### Functions to generate tree nodes
+#### Functions to create tree nodes

 There are three functions, `tree1`, `tree2` and `tree3`.

 - `tree1` creates a node and sets the node type and pointers to its three children (NULL is possible).
-- `tree2` creates a node and sets the node type and a value.
+- `tree2` creates a node and sets the node type and a value (double).
 - `tree3` creates a node and sets the node type and a pointer to a string.

 Each function gets memories first and build a node on them.